 10.14.Configuration of File system archive job

-In this section we will configure a file system archive job, which will run every day from 6 PM, will archive our 1-2 year old files, and the archived files will be replaced with shortcuts.
+In this section we will configure a file system archive job, which will run every day from 6 PM, archive our 1-2 year old files and replace the archived files with shortcuts.
 Our database, storage, root folder, retention and scheduler are already configured.
 Navigate to File Archive ⇒ Archive ⇒ Jobs button, click on +new.
 In the Add new job instance dialog select File system archive job from the Available jobs: dropdown list.
-Select the node where the job should run from the Run on node list.
-Now we you would not like to specify a node, so we select “Any available”.
+Select the node, where the job should run, from the Run on node list.
+Now we would not like to specify a node, so we select “Any available”.
 Enter a Display name, and click on Add.

 ✓ Scheduling settings:

-Under retention settings the administrator may select a previously configured time period.
-During this time it will be disabled to delete the archived items from the storage.
+Under retention settings, the administrator may select a previously configured time period.
+During this time it will be not possible to delete the archived items from the storage.
 It is recommended to set here a time interval based on data recording regulations required either by the law of the country, or by internal company policies.
 In our country the required retention time is 10 years, so we set this here.
 (For more information how to set retentions check section Retentions above.)

 The user may decide, if the files will be archived using shortcuts or will be simply archived, creating a backup file to the original.
 It is also possible to set automatic deletion of the original document from the file system location.
 There are 3 shortcut types available in file system archive (the state before and after the archiving process is illustrated on the respective screenshots):

 In this use case we will archive by using shortcuts.
 If you decide to use shortcutting, it is also necessary to specify the Virtual drive server name.
-This is the name of the server where the virtual drive is installed.
+This is the name of the server, where the virtual drive is installed.
 In our case it is tanews.
 It is strongly recommended to use a name of the server under which it will be always accessible (DNS alias at best).
 This server name is then included in the generated shortcuts.
-By using the Use default checkbox you may automatically select the Virtual Drive, which is already configured in the System ⇒ Client Applications ⇒ Virtual Drive configuration section.
-It is very useful to use this option, as if the Virtual Drive server name has been changed, then you have to change these settings on the Virtual Drive configuration page only.
+By using the Use default checkbox, you may automatically select the Virtual Drive, which is already configured in the System ⇒ Client Applications ⇒ Virtual Drive configuration section.
+It is very useful to use this option, because if the Virtual Drive server name is changed, you have to change these settings only on the Virtual Drive configuration page.
 (For more information refer to section Virtual drive.)
 On the jobs’ configuration page the default Virtual Drive will be prepopulated.

 ✓ Folders to process: